Frequently Asked Questions

 Is Hygraph a component CMS?

-Yes, Hygraph is a component CMS with a headless, API-first architecture.
-It offers flexible content modeling, a GraphQL API, and a user-friendly visual studio (Hygraph Studio) for editors, enabling both developers and non-technical users to build and manage modular content at scale.
-[Source]
+Yes, Hygraph is a component CMS with a headless, API-first approach, flexible content modeling, and a visual studio for editors, enabling teams to build and manage modular content at scale.
+Source

 Features & Capabilities